List of Art Deco theaters in Metro Manila: Ideal Theater

-The Ideal Theater was located at Rizal Avenue corner Carriedo Street, Santa Cruz district and designed by the late architect Pablo S. Antonio, Sr. in 1933, the theater was exclusively showing Metro-Goldwyn-Mayer (MGM) films in the Philippines.
+The Ideal Theater was located at Rizal Avenue corner Carriedo Street, Santa Cruz district and designed by the late architect Pablo S. Antonio Sr. in 1933, the theater was exclusively showing Metro-Goldwyn-Mayer (MGM) films in the Philippines.
 The theater was demolished in the late 1970s to give way to the construction of a department store now present site of Philtrust Bank Carriedo Branch.
 The Ideal Theater in 1933, in front Capitan Luis Gonzaga Bldg in 1953 was one of the first major works of Pablo Antonio along with the Nicanor B. Reyes Sr. Hall main buildings in 1939 of Far Eastern University and Manila Polo Club.

+Joy Theater

+The Joy Theater, built in 1939, is located at 187 Antonio S Arnaiz Avenue, in Libertad, Pasay.
+It has since been closed and converted to a Novo Department Store, and was recently painted bright green and yellow.

+The auditorium's ground floor section has been gutted, and incorporated into the store, with a false ceiling installed.
+The rest of the theater is intact but off limits, behind a staff-only staircase.

 Life Theater

+Lion Theater

+This movie house was located at the corner of J. P. Rizal and W. Paz Streets in Marikina, and has since been replaced by an open car park.

 Lyric Theater

 This movie house was at 81 Escolta Street, Binondo.
 An American, Frank Goulette, acquired this theater in 1916 and reopened it in 1917.
 In 1929 it was a 1,400-seat theater, with no air conditioning, and was considered to be the only first-class movie house in town.
-This second version of the theater had been designed by Fernando De la Cantera.
-It was reconstructed, the third time, as a deco building with the largest air-conditioning installation among Manila theaters, by Pablo Antonio and reopened on June 1, 1937 and was exclusively showing Warner Bros. films.
+This Deco version of the theater had been designed by Fernando De la Cantera.
+It was reconstructed again as a Streamline Moderne building with the largest air-conditioning installation among Manila theaters, by Pablo Antonio and reopened on June 1, 1937, and was exclusively showing Warner Bros. films.
 In 1939, the Lyric was one of six movie houses in Manila which were considered to be "the most presentable and modernized sort," each of which seated about 1,200 patrons.